History

 • 2017- Self-check service station available for patrons;

-• introduction of free film streaming service (Kanopy)
+• Introduction of free film streaming service (Kanopy).

-• 2019 - Mahjong group meets at the library every Tuesday
+• 2019 - Mahjong group meets at the library every Tuesday.

-• 2020 - COVID-19 changes the way library services are delivered with greater focus on technology and digital services
+• 2020 - COVID-19 changes the way library services are delivered with greater focus on technology and digital services and increased health measures.

 • 2021 - RFID - Radio Frequency Identification system introduced to the library circulation module.

 Bassendean Library’s Adult Services has changed when change was needed.
 Literary Salons, Evening and Lunch time Interludes, Historical walks and talks, Mahjong, Community Health sessions, Cyber Citizens, Craft group, Book launches.
 Our library grows as the world grows, and we try and make sure everyone is included.
-On July 1st, 2022, it is Bassendean Memorial Library’s 50th Birthday.
-We

 Children Services